Coached Pool Swimming

-We hold coached swimming on most Monday evenings.
-Due to Covid 19, we are operating under our Covid 19 Policy and operating a booking system for sessions.
+We hold coached swimming on most Monday evenings, which are open to non-members as well as members.
 If you are not a member, please contact us for more information.

-This year, all swimmers will need to book and pay in advance.
-This is because we are limited in numbers due to covid.
-Sessions can be cancelled up to one hour ahead of the session and booked up to four weeks in advance.
+Swimmers need to book and pay in advance.
+Sessions can be booked up to four weeks in advance and cancelled up to one hour ahead of the session.

-Please note swimming is not permitted at any other time.
+Please note swimming in Hinchingbrooke Lake is not permitted at any other time.

 Open water swimming is a fantastic experience but it does come with safety issues.
 Failure to abide by the code of conduct may result in having your membership revoked.
 There is always a non-swimming person checking you in and out of the lake every week and they have the overall say on when and where you can swim.
 Bad weather conditions may prevent the swim sessions from going ahead right up to and during the swim session.